Frequently Asked Questions

 AQUIND is committed to engaging with stakeholders regarding its proposals.
 Further details of our forthcoming consultation with the local community will be made available on this website in due course and will be extensively publicised locally.

-Consultation is an important part of the development consent process and the Planning Act requires developers of Nationally Significant Infrastructure projects to publicise their proposals widely and consult with the local community, local authorities, statutory bodies and persons with an interest in land potentially affected by the proposed development.
+Consultation is an important part of the Development Consent process and the Planning Act 2008 requires developers of Nationally Significant Infrastructure Projects (‘NSIPs’) to publicise their proposals widely and consult with the local community, local authorities, statutory bodies, other prescribed persons and persons with an interest in land potentially affected by the proposals.

 What impact will Brexit have on this project?